SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ![plot](/figs/clang.jpg)
 ![plot](/figs/clang_extra.jpg)

-In this experiment, we compile the same dataset with the different compilers with same optimizaiton levels.
+In this experiment, we compile the same dataset with the different compilers (CLANG and GCC) with same optimizaiton levels.
 The results in Table 6 show that SemDiff achieves the best detection performance on average.
 For the cases where SemDiff performs less well, Asm2vec achieves the best precision@1 score even though SemDiff has close results.
 On average, SemDiff outperforms all other tools in the 5 pairs of CLANG and GCC optimization levels.
+For more detailed result analysis please refer to our paper.

 <!--For binaries compiled from the same source code using different
 optimization levels in Section 5.2.1 or different compilers in Sec-